TheFlyingCorpse/check_services/README.md

 		  --warn-on-category=VALUE
 								 Warn on the specified category.
 Default is Supporting
+		  --allow-empty-result   Allow an empty result set.
+Useful when ThirdParty category is specified.
 		  --inv-format=VALUE     Inventory output format, default is readable, available are csv,readable,i2conf
 		  --inv-level=VALUE      Inventory level, normal or full
 		  --inv-all-running      Inventory only the running services
 		  --inv-hide-empty       Hide empty vars from inventory output.
-		  --single-check         Specifies that only one Service is to be checked, simplifies output of perfdata and perfcounters
+		  --single-service       Specifies that only one Service is to be checked, simplifies output of perfdata and optional
+								   perfcounters
 		  --expected-state=VALUE Set the expected state for the service, used primarily with --single-service option
-		  --split-by=VALUE       Alternative character to split input options VALUE with
+		  --split-by=VALUE       Alternative character to split input options VALUE with.
+Default is ','
 		  --check-all-starttypes Check all StartTypes against specified Category, not only Automatic
 		  --perfcounter          Extra performance counters, use with caution